Vigneswari1106/rbac-system/README.md

-# Role Based Access Control
+# Role-Based Access Control (RBAC) System

-# Description
+## Description

-This project is a Role-Based Access Control (RBAC) System built with Node.js, Express, and MongoDB.
-It allows the management of users, roles, and permissions dynamically, enabling secure and structured access control for different user types, such as Admins, Moderators, and Client.
+This project is a Role-Based Access Control (RBAC) System built with **Node.js**, **Express**, and **MongoDB**.
+It allows the management of users, roles, and permissions dynamically, enabling secure and structured access control for different user types, such as Admins, Moderators, and Clients.

-For authentication we have only Email & Password option but other authentication options using OAuth/OAuth2.0 like Google, Facebook, Apple, GitHub, etc, can be easily incorporated.
+For authentication, the system currently supports **Email & Password**.
+However, other authentication methods using OAuth/OAuth2.0 (such as Google, Facebook, Apple, GitHub, etc.) can be easily incorporated.

-The application is based on the **MVC pattern** i.e. Model View Controller.
+The application follows the **MVC (Model-View-Controller)** design pattern.

-**Mongoose** is used as an ORM for MongoDB for storing Users in Database.
+**Mongoose** is used as the Object Relational Mapping (ORM) tool for MongoDB, storing user data in the database.

-**Passport JS** is used for local(email, password) authentication.
+**Passport.js** is used for local authentication (email and password).

+---

+## Features

+- **User Management**: Easily manage and assign roles to users.
+- **Role-Based Access Control**: Enforce access based on roles (Admin, Moderator, Client).
+- **Authentication**: Supports email and password authentication.
+- **Easy to Extend**: Easily integrate OAuth authentication options like Google, Facebook, etc.
+- **Database**: Stores user and role data in MongoDB.

 ---